vinceimbat/vinceimbat/content/Cautious sharing (I) - Set up a strong foundation.md

 sr-ease: 250
 ---

-The first part in the [[Cautious sharing process]] is to set up a strong foundation.
+The first part in the [[cautious sharing process]] is to set up a strong foundation.
 To do that, do the following:

 1. Start by writing a journal and conversing with yourself.
 Here, you can also [[use a note-writing system]].
 2. Share with one loved one who you trust and who always has your best interest in mind.
 For example, read your work to them.